Healthy Homes Assessment Glengarry

 Glengarry Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory in all Glengarry and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory for all Glengarry and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate the conformance to each Healthy Homes Standard that apply or will be applicable throughout the tenancy period of the rental property.
+• Property managers and landlords must keep records to demonstrate the compliance with each Healthy Homes Standards that apply or will be applicable during the tenure of an apartment rental.

 From July 1st 2021

-• Property managers and private landlords must make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.
+• Property managers and private landlords are required to ensure their rental properties comply to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

-• All households rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2024